RichardChangCA/AI_Study_Resources_Combo/Graph_Neural_Networks.md

 Deep Graph Encoders: multiple layers of non-linear transformations of graph structure.
 Inductive node embedding —> Generalize to entirely unseen graphs(E.g. train on protein interaction graph from model organism A and generate embeddings on newly collected data about organism B).
 Graph Convolutional Network: Average neighbourhood information and stack neural networks, GraphSAGE: generalized neighbourhood aggregation.
 Graph Attention Networks: Implicitly specifying different weights to different nodes in a neighbourhood.
 Multi-head attention: Stabilize the learning process of attention mechanism, Attention operations in a given layer are independently replicated R times(each replica with different parameters), Outputs are aggregated(by concatenating or adding).

+<b>Lecture 10 Deep Generative Models for Graphs</b>

+Realistic graph generation: Generate graphs that are similar to a given set of graphs.
+Goal-directed graph generation: Generate graphs that optimize given objectives/constraints.
+Auto-regressive models apply chain rule: joint distribution is a product of conditional distributions.
+GraphRNN: Generating graphs via sequentially adding nodes and edges.
+Model Graphs as Sequences: Graph G with node ordering can be uniquely mapped into a sequence of node and edge additions, A graph + a node ordering(randomly selected) = A sequence of sequences(Node-level sequence, and for each node, there is a edge-level sequence), Transform graph generation problem into a sequence generation problem.
+Breadth-First Search Node ordering: only need remember of 2 “steps” rather than n-1 steps.
+Graph Convolutional Policy Network combines graph representation + RL: Graph Neural Network captures complex structural information, and enables validity check in each state transition(Valid), Reinforcement Learning optimizes intermediate/final rewards(High scores), Adversarial training imitates examples in given datasets(Realistic).

 4. Medium, An Illustrated Guide to Graph Neural Networks(GNN) https://medium.com/dair-ai/an-illustrated-guide-to-graph-neural-networks-d5564a551783

 5. Medium, Getting the Intuition of Graph Neural Networks, https://medium.com/analytics-vidhya/getting-the-intuition-of-graph-neural-networks-a30a2c34280d ,graph theory.
 Translate graph into features or neural networks: Adjacency Matrix, Node Attributes Matrix, Edge Attributes Matrix.
 Batch Mode(each item is a graph), Single Mode.